FaberTheCatboy/c20/src/content/readme.md

 "So Marked One, I saved you, but I'm not going to be pretending I did it to win favors upstairs.
 You do some jobs for me and we're even.
 Besides, keeping you busy might be a good way to deal with your amnesia.
 I'll see what I can find about this Strelok guy.
 I don't give a shit why you want this Strelok guy and mind my own busness.
 If you want to kill him..
 Well..
 You must have your reasons."
 {% /figure %}

-Welcome to **The STALKER Developers Library** (**SDL**), a project which aims to document and centralize the immense tribal knowledge of the Halo modding community.
+Welcome to **The STALKER Developers Library** (**SDL**), a project which aims to document and centralize the immense tribal knowledge of the STALKER modding community.
 This is an unofficial resource by modders, for modders.

 _Mods_ are fan-made modifications to a game that change or add content, or implement unofficial bug fixes and new features.
 STALKER has a 20+ year tradition of modding which is still going strong.
 On SDL we focus on today's best practices and tools.